1958: “Jailhouse Rock” by Elvis Presley became his second #1 in Britain and the first single to enter the UK chart at the top spot.

 1965: Gerry and the Pacemakers’ first film Ferry Cross The Mersey had its Liverpool premiere at the Odeon Theater.
 It was the first rock musical filmed on-location in Liverpool and the era’s only film document of the Merseybeat scene, with the hit title track written specifically for the film.

-1966: Los Angeles-based band Love began four days of sessions in which they recorded ten of the fourteen tracks on their self-titled debut album.
+1966: Los Angeles-based band Love began four days of sessions in which they recorded ten of the fourteen tracks for their self-titled debut album.
 The LP was also one of the first rock albums released by the Elektra Records label.

 1967: After struggling to achieve commercial success with Columbia Records, Aretha Franklin moved to Atlantic Records upon the expiration of her contract with Columbia.
 After receiving a $25,000 signing bonus, Franklin recorded her first session for Atlantic at FAME Studios in Muscle Shoals, Alabama, recording her first top 10 pop hit “I Never Loved a Man (The Way I Love You).”
 The album of the same name also became her first top 10 album on the Billboard pop chart.